matheusperches/cryprototype/README.md

 ## Build instructions
 Make sure you have Visual Studio 2022 installed with the C++ game development add ons.

--1.
-Click on Code -> Download ZIP.
+1. Click on Code -> Download ZIP.
--2.
-Extract the file in a folder.
+2. Extract the file in a folder.
--3.
-Click on game.cryproject
+3. Click on game.cryproject
--4.
-Choose "build solution"
+4. Choose "build solution"
--5.
-Navigate to solutions -> Win64 -> Game.sln and open it in VS2022.
+5. Navigate to solutions -> Win64 -> Game.sln and open it in VS2022.
--6.
-Build the project with CTRL + Shift + B.
+6. Build the project with CTRL + Shift + B.
--7.
-Inside Visual Studio on the side bar "Solution Explorer", right click "Game" and select "Set as startup project" -8.
-Press F5 to launch the project
+7. Inside Visual Studio on the side bar "Solution Explorer", right click "Game" and select "Set as startup project"
--9.
+8. Press F5 to launch the project
+9. Play.
+10. To launch the editor and customize parameters -> Switch startup project to "Editor" -> F5 -> File - Open - Level -"Example"

 ## Controls
 WASD - Linear movement